Reizeron/High-Rock-Zero/content/Books/Mystery of Talara.md

 "It's her!" the old woman cried, wild-eyed.
 She tried to run forward, arms outstretched, but Jyllia held her back.
 Gyna felt strangely naked, and pulled her robe against her body.

 "No, you're wrong," Lady Jyllia whispered to Ramke, holding the old woman tightly.
 "The Princess Talara is dead, you know that.
 I shouldn't have brought you here.
 I'll take you back home."
-She turned back to Gyna, her eyes welling with tears. "==The entire royal family of Camlorn was assassinated over twenty years ago==.
-My father was ==Duke of Oloine==, the King's brother, and so he inherited the crown.
+She turned back to Gyna, her eyes welling with tears.
+"The entire royal family of Camlorn was assassinated over twenty years ago.
+My father was Duke of Oloine, the King's brother, and so he inherited the crown.
 I'm sorry to have bothered you.
 Goodnight."

 Gyna gazed after Lady Jyllia and the old nurse as they disappeared into the crowd, but she had little time to consider all she had heard.
 The sun was setting, and it was time for the Flower Festival.
 Twelve young men emerged from the darkness wearing only loincloths and masks, and lit the torches.
 The moment the fire blazed, Gyna and all the rest of the dancers rushed to the baskets, pulling out blossoms and vines by the handful.